 SHEDRA COURSES

-One full shedra level (Sessions 1, 2 and 3) is included in your Summer Institute tuition, regardless of whether you register for one, two or all three Summer Institute sessions.
+One full shedra level (Sessions 1 and 2) is included in your Summer Institute tuition, regardless of whether you register for one or both Summer Institute sessions.
 All shedra classes will be recorded for viewing asynchronously through our Online Campus (Moodle).

-Shedra Level 1: Mind and Its World I & II and Clear Thinking
+Shedra Level 1: Mind and Its World I with Clear Thinking

 Shedra Level 2: Madhyamaka Philosophical Tradition